Asymptotic Coincidence of the Statistics for Degenerate and Non-Degenerate Correlated Real Wishart Ensembles: Numerical Simulations

 distribution of the largest and smallest eigenvalue at the edges of the bulk.
 For the comparison, the numerical results are unfolded such that the distributions have zero mean and unit variance.
 Moreover, the distributions of the smallest eigenvalue are mirrored at the origin to compare the numerical results with the Tracy--Widom distribution~\cite{TW} for real matrices which should be the limiting distribution for large matrix dimensions $p$ and $n$.
 The Tracy--Widom distribution indicates that the Airy statistics holds in this regime.
 We employed the approximation

 of the Tracy--Widom distribution~\cite{TW-approx}.
-Again, this distribution was normalized to zero mean and unit variance.
+Again, this distribution was normalized to zero mean and unit variance for simpler comparison.
+This means we shifted the distribution given by Chiani~\cite{TW-approx} by the mean and rescaled it by its standard deviation.
 The agreement with the Tracy--Widom distribution is quite good despite the small matrix dimensions $p=12,40$ in our numerical simulations.
 The more important result, however, is the good agreement of the two distributions for the degenerate and for the non--degenerate empirical correlation matrices.
 We also mention that even the leading order deviations of the numerical simulations from the limiting distribution~\eqref{TW} seem to be approximately independent of the degree of the degeneracy $l$ in the empirical correlation matrix.

 The influence of the degeneracy in the empirical correlation matrix is strongest for the level density around the outliers, see the insets in Fig.~\ref{fig:density}.
 The reason was already discussed at the end of subsection~\ref{sec:outlier}.
 The number of eigenvalues associated to each outlier is equal to the degeneracy, namely $l$.
 Hence, the shape of the distribution for each outlier strongly depends on $l$.
 However the mean value and the standard deviations of the distributions around the outliers should not change much with the degeneracy.
 To leading order we expect an independence which indeed is confirmed by the numerical simulations.